genome-spy/genome-spy/docs/grammar/mark/index.md

 : Stroke color

 `opacity`
 : Opacity of the mark.
-Affetcts `fillOpacity` or `strokeOpacity`, depending on the `filled` property.
+Affects `fillOpacity` or `strokeOpacity`, depending on the `filled` property.

 `fillOpacity`
 : Fill opacity